 It’s also worth being aware that making any important decision can be stressful, so it’s natural that your buyer may be reticent in making a decision.
 This is where any previous time spent in building rapport and trust can pay off.

 As a buyer I was always happy when a salesman (or woman) asked me questions like “What’s the next step to move the sale forward?”
 “Where are we?
 I have to report back to my CEO?”
 “This might be a useful next step”, or “Are you ready to commit, now?
 So I can sort all the administration out and you can move forward.”

 I was extremely unhappy if I thought the salesman (or woman) was attempting to ‘bounce’ or ‘manipulate’ me into making a decision.
 Sales closes are a bit like NLP techniques, the best practitioners weave them into the conversation so they’re only noticed in the context of doing what’s best for both parties.
 They’re useful, but how you use them if often more important than the words themselves.
 If you’re in the right state and have an appropriate belief set, almost whatever you do will work.

-So What does James recommend as a good approach?
+So What does James recommend as a good approach for closing sales?
 We can’t expect sales to close themselves!